Caligatio/zfs-backup-manager/README.md

 # ZFS Backup Manager
-ZFS Backup Manger (zbm) is a simple Python program to help manage daily, weekly, and monthly ZFS snapshots.
+ZFS Backup Manger (zbm) is a simple Python program to help manage daily, weekly, and monthly ZFS backup snapshots.
 It is primarily designed to be run via cron and is only tested on Linux.

 ## Usage
 Upon installation, an executable should be installed called `zfs_backup_manager` that is the main entrypoint.
 It